Categories

 A month later I got a call from ResMed about supplies for the machine and I asked when they are typically replaced.
 The told me that typically insurance companies provide a replacement after 5 years.
 They said some will do 3 years, some as long as 7.
 If you’re keeping track mine was 12 years old at this point.
 WTF…

 December rolls around and my employer tells me that we’ll have a Heath Reimbursement Agreement starting in 2024.
-I’m on my wife’s insurance so I didn’t know what that even meant for me. well, what it meant was I could use funds from my employer to replace my knackered CPAP machine!
+I’m on my partner’s insurance so I didn’t know what that even meant for me. well, what it meant was I could use funds from my employer to replace my knackered CPAP machine!

 So yeah, I got a new CPAP machine, but not after going back and forth with my doctor, CPAP.com and myself in the middle There were some weird issues with my prescription, but we got it all sorted.
 I had to do the settings myself using the hidden menu option on the machine (by holding down the dial and the Home button until the service menu appears!)
 And there are a lot of improvements on this model compared to the one I’ve had for 12 years so that’s cool.